mctinker/Map-Tasker/README.md

 ### To Do List (in no particular order)

-[] Complete insertion of Python docstrings
+[] Complete insertion of Python docstrings for programming etiquette

 [] If in GUI and the "Cancel" button is used for a single name, then don't use the name entered. (bug in CustomTinker)